 Other people may get unilateral hearing loss as a result of injury or illness, such as Meningitis.

-Zico Fernandes, a 36-year-old from Mumbai, India, says his single-sided hearing loss likely occurred when he was six-months-old and suffered from Meningitis.
+Zico Fernandes, a 36-year-old from Bombay, India, says his single-sided hearing loss likely occurred when he was six-months-old and suffered from Meningitis.

 “The doctor assumed that when the fever reached my brain it could have damaged a few nerves,” he says.

-It wasn’t until he was two years old when people started to notice.
+It wasn’t until he was a toddler when people started to notice.

 “I was about two years old and we were the first people in the locality (chawl) to have a landline phone,” he says.
 “Each time I’d answer the phone in excitement, no one would speak on the other end and I would hang up.
 My godmother, who called us every day, noticed that every time I answered the phone and she could hear me, but I would hang up.
 She suggested a visit to the ENT.
 That’s when we got to know that I was completely deaf in my right ear and it was not an issue with my eardrum but the auditory nerve in my brain.”